- Find a Trail

-The trail runs continuously for nearly 70 miles and is shaped like a “V” with Trenton at its center.
+The trail offers more than 70 miles of pathway and is shaped like a “V” with Trenton at its center.
 It connects many other towns along the way, including Frenchtown, Lambertville, Ewing Township, Princeton, Franklin Township, and New Brunswick.
 It’s also part of the developing East Coast Greenway trail network that runs from Maine to Florida.

 South of Trenton, a short, disconnected segment of trail runs between John A. Roebling Memorial Park and Hamilton Marshes.

 You can access the Delaware and Raritan Canal State Park Trail from dozens of places along the way.
 Refer to the map for more details or visit the Canal State Park website.

 WALKED Princeton to S Bound Brook; S Bound Brook to New Bruns.
 Lambertville to Trenton.
 Lambertville to Frenchtown (except 2 mile "appendix" north of FT.)
 Still to do soon: Trenton to Princeton.
 Future: explore S of Trenton/Bordentown.
 Love it.